LeeBoYin/vue-layout-system/docs/src/index.md

 <Doc-HomepageDemoDoc />

-Let's [get started](/guide/) to setup Vue Layout System in your projects.
+Let's [get started](/guide/) to setup Vue Layout System in your projects with just a few steps.

 ---